 Thank you very much for your interest in the Bow Valley Immigration Partnership's Immigrant Advisory Group.
 Please read the following information and complete the application form below.

-If you missed the information session and would like more information about the Immigrant Advisory Group, please contact Meagan at email@example.com or 403-431-0705 or read our frequently asked questions.
+For more information, please contact Meagan at email@example.com or 403-431-0705 or read our frequently asked questions.